vsantosu/neo4j-benchmark/README.md

 ----------
 # 3. Performance Benchmarks (Native client)

+This benchmark compares the single read performance of the following configurations:

+* **Trueno (REST)**.
+Current configuration, where data is retrieved from the ElasticSearch backend using a REST connection.
+* **Trueno (Navite node.js)**.
 Trueno access ElasticSearch Backend via a tunelling bridge (socket), which establish a connection with the backend using a native driver (Java).
+* **Trueno (Native direct)**.
+Similar to the previous case, but the test retrieved the data from the ElasticSearch backend directly from the Bridge Server (Native ElasticSearch API), without using the Trueno websocket.
+The connection does not incurr on pre-processing and post-processing done by Trueno.
+* **Neo4j**.
+Neo4j standalone configuration.

 <p align="left">
   <img src="https://raw.githubusercontent.com/mastayoda/neo4j-benchmark/master/assets/images/trueno_neo-performance-2-native.png">